 We are fans of all the above compression tops largely due to their quality and versatility.

 We wanted to select compression tops that would be suitable for quite serious levels of exercise and sport as well as for those wanting to look good and feel comfortable whilst doing a turn at the gym or simply taking the dog for a walk.
 Even for those who wanted the comfort of them as a base layer under everyday clothes.

 The SKINS Men’s A400 Compression Top has to be the winner out of the 3 we’ve chosen as some of the best compression tops for men.
 It is an excellent all-rounder that will allow you to work out in comfort and confidence.

 As you would expect it incorporates moisture management and anti-microbial treatment keeping sweat locked away.
-It also promotes more oxygen-rich blood in the surrounding muscles meaning recoveries should be less stressful with reduced post-workout muscle soreness.
+The compression shirt promotes more oxygen-rich blood in the surrounding muscles meaning recoveries should be less stressful with reduced post-workout muscle soreness.